Parameters to Evaluate During Triage

 Alert and responsive to surroundings

-Normal overall neurologic and metabolic state
+Normal overall neurological and metabolic state

 Depressed or obtunded (less responsive to visual and tactile stimuli, sleepy appearance but still arousable)